-Welcome to Adult Faith Enrichment: FALL 2021 Events
+Welcome to Adult Faith Enrichment: Winter 2022 Events

 BOOK DISCUSSION SERIES: a monthly book club

 Our book club returns this year on the second Tuesday of most months!
-This month's pick is WHEN SAINT FRANCIS SAVED THE CHURCH.
+January's pick is LIVING THE MASS.
 Pick up a copy at the main office for just a $5 donation, then read the book beforehand, and join us for a lively discussion- Click here for details.

-THE CHOSEN mutli-episode series: Wednesdays 9:30 am in the Church Hall
+THE CHOSEN - A Sample Episode: January 27 at 10:30 am in the Church Hall

 Come “practice” Centering Prayer and discover what the leaders of Catholic Mysticism have to say about making room for God in our minds and hearts.
-Friday mornings on zoom: 20 minutes of shared silent prayer, followed by a video presentation and group discussion.
+Friday mornings on zoom OR in person, the format is the same: 20 minutes of shared silent prayer, followed by a video presentation and group discussion.
 Free.
-Starting in October, we'll begin meeting in person in the conference room (near the gift shop) and link up with our zoom group.
-Contact Kristi for details on how to join.

 STAY IN TOUCH WITH THE PARISH